QubesOS/qubes-doc/security/security-guidelines.md

 Even then, you might want to consider new repositories to be **less** secure and not use them in templates that feed your more trusted VMs.

 If you **need** to download programs that cannot be verified, then it is much less dangerous to install them in a **cloned template or a standalone VM**.

+Remember: Qubes cannot automatically verify the signature of files that come from other sources like your browser, torrenting client, or home-made tofu recipe downloader.
+If the providers of these downloads provide keys for you to verify the signatures of their downloads, do it!

 Observing Security Contexts
 ---------------------------